© All Rights Reserved pau_p1

 Boracay has a tropical climate with generally warm and humid conditions.
 Furthermore, the climate of Boracay is divided into two seasonal weather patterns known locally as the Amihan and Habagat seasons.
 The former is a cool southeast wind, and Habagat is a warmer southwest wind, or southwest monsoon.
 The Amihan season is characterized by moderate temperatures, little or no rainfall, and a prevailing wind from the northeast.
 The Habagat season is characterized by hot and humid weather, frequent heavy rainfall, and a prevailing wind from the west.
 Generally speaking, October to May is the driest and cooler time, June to September are hot and wetter.
 Daytime temperatures on Boracay generally range from 25-32 °C from the beginning of the Amihan season into February or March, and increase to 28-38 °C range with the onset of the Habagat season.

-The nearest airport to Boracay is the Caticlan Airport that services smaller aircrafts like the following:
+The nearest airport to Boracay is the Caticlan Airport that was recently upgraded to accommodate bigger jets:

 Also the nearby Kalibo Airport provides connection to Boracay but will require about 1 hour of land travel to Caticlan Jetty Port.